Apozhidaev/echarts-rc/README.md

 ### Purpose

-Why do we have one more wrapper for echarts?
+Why we have one more wrapper for echarts?

 1. Use of the [Resize Observer API](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to auto resize.
 2. Full access to all echarts features.